 The Arts and Letters Pre-Health (APH2) supplementary major provides students who intend to pursue a career in medicine or other health professions with an opportunity to complete a major in the College of Arts and Letters while building a firm foundation in the basic sciences.
-Most students elect APH2 because they wish to go on to medical or dental school; there are, however, students who intend to pursue other health-related careers or simply prefer the integration of science classes into the arts and letters curriculum.
-Medical schools encourage prospective applicants to seek a broad, liberal arts education, which enables them to develop skills that will be useful in their career and throughout life.
-APH2 provides students with all of the necessary prerequisites to prepare for the Medical or Dental College Admissions Test and can accommodate the completion of prerequisite courses for other health professions such as physical therapy, physician assistant, nurse practitioner, occupational therapy, pharmacy, veterinary medicine, optometry, osteopathy, and podiatry.
+Most students elect APH2 because they wish to go to medical or dental school.
+These schools encourage prospective applicants to seek a broad, liberal arts education, which enables them to develop skills that will be useful in their career and throughout life.
+There are, however, many students who intend to pursue other health professions, careers related to healthcare, or simply prefer the integration of science courses into the arts and letters curriculum.
+APH2 provides students with the necessary prerequisites to prepare for the Medical or Dental Admissions Test and can accommodate the completion of many prerequisite courses for health professions such as osteopathic medicine, physician assistant. physical therapy, nurse practitioner, occupational therapy, pharmacy, veterinary medicine, podiatry, and optometry.
+All students must carefully research the prerequisite science courses required by the schools to which they will apply.